Chinese National Football League: Media coverage

-Coverage in Western markets
+In Western markets

 Major media outlets such as BBC World News, ESPN, and NPR have included the AFLC in their coverage, and extensive features on McLaurin and the AFLC have printed in Time, Global Times, The Atlantic, Esquire, The New Republic, Quartz and Asean Weekly.

-Coverage in Chinese markets
+In Chinese markets

 The AFLC is frequently featured in local and national media around China, including extensive national coverage on Shanghai Media Group's International Channel Shanghai, CCTV 9, World Insight, QQ Sports, Sina Sports, and China Daily, as well as frequent pieces on local TV, radio, and print news in many of the AFLC's regional markets.
 The AFLC's strong local Chinese-language media profile owes in large part to the fundamental integration of Chinese players, managers, and league administrators into the AFLC structure.
+The story of the inaugural team, the Chongqing Dockers, was loosely adapted into a film in 2025, Clash, directed by Jiang Jiacheng (Looking for Lucky).
+The audience enjoyed its premiere at the 54th International Film Festival Rotterdam, where the film ranked 37 out of 188 total.